Do You Like Big Girls?: Manga

 In North America, Seven Seas Entertainment licensed the manga and it is being released under their Ghost Ship mature imprint.
 The first volume was released on October 5, 2021.
+In March 2024, Seven Seas Entertainment announced an 2-in-1 omnibus edition, with the first volume released on August 20 of the same year.

-Volume list
+Volumes

 Live-action film

 A live-action film adaptation, starring Natsuki Senna and Rena Takei, was released in Japan on August 1, 2020.

 Reception

-As of August 2020, the manga had 500,000 copies in circulation.
+By August 2020, the manga had 500,000 copies in circulation.